camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 Execute ```<operate_home>/bin/migrate``` (or ```<operate_home>/bin/migrate.bat``` for Windows).

 What is expected to happen:
-* Elasticsearch indices will be created if they don't exist.
+* Elasticsearch's indices will be created if they don't exist.
 * if previous versions of indices are existing a migration plan will be build.
 * migration plan for each index that has previous versions will be executed.
 * previous indices will be deleted